 - Discovery of the latest publications, awarded grant funding, clinical trials or patents on any topic of interest, worldwide.

 - Benchmarking of research organizations, funders, publications or researchers in a particular topic, or across all research activity.

 - Identification of new sources of research funding for future funding applications.

 - Connecting with research collaborators in your discipline.

 - Clear and unbiased analysis of UT’s research activity, and how it is changing over time.

 If you access Dimensions from outside the university’s domain (off campus) then you will only be able to see publications information.
 This is the openly available free version of Dimensions.
 If you already have a free account, you will find that you are now able to access grants, patents and clinical trials data (as well as everything you are already used to), when you are logged in via UT’s account.

-While using Dimensions, you can contact the Dimension support team at any time by clicking on the “Support” link in the top right corner of the page, and looking at the FAQ in the support center, or get in contact by clicking on “Send Feedback.”
-You may also watch a “Quick Start Guide” video which describes how to use Dimensions.
+While using Dimensions, you can contact the Dimension support team at any time by clicking on the “Support” link in the top right corner of the page, and looking at the Knowledge Base in the support center, or get in contact by clicking on “Send Feedback.”

 For more information please contact Anna Banks (firstname.lastname@example.org, 865-974-3560).